Statcounter

 "The Day After Yesterday"

-Knowing then what you know now.
-The chance to right wrongs before they happen has long been an alluring prospect to be sure.
+Knowing THEN what you know now.
+The chance to right wrongs, before they happen, has long been an alluring prospect, to be sure.

 Chris moved to New Orleans for a rebirth of sorts.
-Perhaps he was running from fate or the past more than anything.
+Perhaps he was running from fate or the past, more than anything.
 New Orleans was going to be his needed change; he was sure of it.
-As they say though, the best laid plans…
+As they say, though, the best laid plans…

 Fate has found Chris Barrow in a trying spot on this particular night.
 Far away from his childhood home, he felt all alone in a strange, yet wonderfully spiritual city.

-That seems fair enough since New Orleans has shone brightly with human resilience in the face of being nearly burned to the ground twice.
+That seems fair enough, since New Orleans has shone brightly with human resilience in the face of being burned to the ground twice.
 They've endured crippling bouts of Cholera and Yellow Fever...the little things that tend to plague a city which is built on top of a swamp.
 And, of course, the devastation of Hurricane Katrina still haunts the minds of its people years later.

-New Orleans, Louisiana, yes indeed.
+New Orleans, Louisiana, yes, indeed.
 Truly one of the most unique cities in the world.
 A place, even before Katrina, of rebirth.
 You either “get it” or you get out.

 copyright Pontchartrain Press 2008